siddhartha2303/blog/_posts/2026-06-06-LLM-inferencing.md

 At this point, a natural question arises.

-If the model already understands the prompt and can reuse previous attention computations through KV cache then : <p class="mag-emphasis-line">Why does inference still require such powerful hardware?</p>
+If the model already understands the prompt and can reuse previous attention computations through KV cache then : <b> Why does inference still require such powerful hardware?</b>

 <p class="mag-emphasis-line">Why are AI engineers constantly talking about HBM, GPU memory bandwidth, and specialized accelerators?</p>